 If charged as a misdemeanor, the offense carries a maximum of one year in jail and a fine of not exceeding $10,000.
 But if charged with a felony, you will likely receive a maximum of three years in jail.

-Find a Competent Criminal Attorney Near Me
+Find a Bakersfield Criminal Defense Attorney Near Me

 Battery on an on-duty peace officer is a serious offense.
 It carries life-changing penalties.
 But, you can avoid all that if you put up a good fight in court.
 The goal is to hire a competent criminal lawyer to plan a solid defense against your charges.
 You could compel the court to dismiss or reduce your charges.
 Contact Koenig Law Office at 661-793-7222 if you face these charges in Bakersfield.
 Take advantage of our extensive training and experience to obtain a favorable outcome for your situation.